 The phrase match keyword “remodeling contractor” can cause your ad to show if someone searches for “remodeling contractor,” “california remodeling contractor,” and “remodeling contractor reviews.”

-According to Google, exact match is a keyword setting that allows your ad to show only when someone searches for your keyword or close variants of your keyword.
+According to Google, exact match is a keyword setting that allows your ad to show only when someone searches for your keyword, misspelling of your keywords or close variants of your keyword.

-For example, if you added "remodeling" as an exact match keywords, you ads might show up for keywords like remodeling.
+For example, if you added “attorney” as an exact match keywords, you ads might show up for keywords like attorney or attorneys.

-If your exact keyword is "remodeling company" your ads may get triggered for searches like "remodeling companies" and "remodeling company"
+If your exact keyword is “dentist” your ads may get triggered for searches like “dental clinic” and “dentist ny”